ClaireWhere/gsabot/FEATURES.md

 When a new user joins the Discord server, they should have access to only two channels: The "welcome" channel, and the "agreement" channel.
 The welcome channel directs users to the agreement channel where they must press a button after reading the rules to agree to the rules of the server.
 Upon agreeing to the rules by interacting with the button, the `GSA Member` role is assigned to the user, giving access to the general server channels.

 ## New Member Welcome Message
 Whenever a new member passes the verification, a message is sent in the `#welcome` channel welcoming them to the server.
-The color of the embed is randomly chosen from a set of rainbow colors (specified in config)
+The color of the embed is randomly chosen from a set of rainbow colors (specified in `config.js`)

 ## Deleted Message Logger
 When a message is deleted, information about the message is logged in the system message channel.
 This information includes the author, channel, created timestamp, and ids.
 The message content is also preserved in a format similar to the original Discord message.